OutSystems/docs-odc/src/eap/configuration-management/external-idps/intro.md

 When a provider is assigned for use by the apps, you need to create the logic in ODC Studio for each app you want to use it.
 Follow the guidance on how to do that [here](apps.md).

-## Edit the configuration of an external IdP
+## Edit the configuration or delete an external IdP

-You can only edit a provider not in use.
+You can only edit or delete a provider not in use.
 Navigate to the **Identity providers** tab in ODC Portal.
 Then:

-1. Click on the provider card you want to edit.
+1. Click on the provider card you want to edit or delete.

 1. Click the ellipsis button to the right of the **Assign** button.
-Then click the **Edit configurations** button to launch the edit page.
+Then click the **Edit configuration** or **Delete provider** button to launch the edit page or launch the delete confirm pop-up.

-## Supported social providers
+## Social accelerators

 ODC provides accelerators to add the following social providers easily.